sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 This error means the Programmer application does detect debugger or your driver is wrong.
 Visit [this programmer](https://dl.sipeed.com/shareURL/TANG/programmer) compressed file, download it and extract it, replace the programmer folder install with GOWIN IDE by this extracted file.
-If you don't know how to replace the programmer folder, just excute the programmer application in the extracted folder to download bisdtream file instead of the programmer application installed with GOWIN IDE.
+If you don't know how to replace the programmer folder, just execute the programmer application in the extracted folder to download bitstream file instead of the programmer application installed with GOWIN IDE.

 If this problem still occurs after you use our recommended programmer application, try to rerun this application.
-If all attemps fail, see the begin of this documents about `converter`.
+If all attempts fail, see the begin of this documents about `converter`.

 ### Cable lost

 Reflash bitstream to solve this.
-This occurs when flashing bitsteram, board and computer does not well disconneted.
+This occurs when flashing bitstream, board and computer does not well disconnected.

-### Cabel open failed
+### Cable open failed

 ![cable_open_failed](./../../../zh/tang/Tang-Nano-Doc/assets/qusetions/cable_open_failed.png)

 This means the programmer application does not detect the debugger, try this programmer application mentioned in [Error found](#error-found).

 If this problem still occurs after you use our recommended programmer application, try to rerun this application.
-If all attemps fail, see the begin of this documents about `converter`.
+If all attempts fail, see the begin of this documents about `converter`.

 <!--
 After finishing replacing **programmer** as mentioned previously,Do following steps in programmer application.